bryanwweber/orbital-mechanics-notes/the-orbit-equation/hyperbolic-trajectories.md

 a = \frac{-r_a - r_p}{2} = \frac{h^2}{\mu}\frac{1}{e^2 - 1}
 :::

 Note that since $a$ is a distance, it is positive even though $r_a$ is negative.
-Then, we can rearrange the orbit equation, Eq. {eq}`eq:scalar-orbit-equation`, to find:
+Then, we can rearrange the orbit equation, @eq:scalar-orbit-equation, to find:

 :::{math}
 :label: eq:hyperbolic-orbit-equation